32 epic bucket list family vacation ideas

 The climate in Orlando, Florida is tropical so during the summer months (June to August) you’ll experience severe heat and humidity, while in the fall you may experience hurricanes and tropical storms.
 As such, it’s well worth planning your travel times well in advance and opting for Winter/Spring if possible.

-(If you’re heading to the West Coast instead, we’ve written a full guide to visiting Disneyland with toddlers, including how to reduce wait times and save money).
+(Note from Victoria: If you’re heading to the West Coast instead, we’ve written a full guide to visiting Disneyland with toddlers and Disney California Adventure including how to reduce wait times and save money.
+You can see all out theme park guides here.)

 Hawaii